vlandham/captain_z/out/captain_z.md

 _the feathers of the Pegasus._

 "So what does it mean?"
-She asked the doctor after she had finished.
+Captain Z asked the doctor after she had finished.
 "What is a _Pegasus_?"

 "Well, the Pegasus is a myth.
 A legend," Dr. Star explained.
 "The story goes that there once was a terrible monster, Medusa.
 She had snakes instead of hair and was so frightening that anyone who looked at her was turned to stone."